 The band has provided pre-match entertainment for sporting events such as a corporate live screening

-of the England vs Sweden football World Cup match at Shepherds Bush Empire theatre which went down
+of the England vs Sweden football World Cup match shown at Shepherds Bush Empire theatre which

 Supporting England again, but this time for rugby, the band provided pre-match entertainment on the

-pitch at Twickenham RFU for the Powergen Cup Final to a crowd of around 60,000 and a few weeks later
+pitch at Twickenam RFU for the Powergen Cup Final to a crowd of around 60,000 and a few weeks later

 provided a 'band in the stand' for the IRB7s.
-In fact the band are no strangers to Twickenham a few years
+The band are no strangers to Twickenham where a few

-ago the band played there for the England vs South Africa match to a capacity crowd of 75,000.
+years ago the band played for the England vs South Africa match to a capacity crowd of 75,000.

-Similarly in 2018, West Ham FC invited the band to provide music for their Christmas fixture at the
+Similarly West Ham FC regularly invite the band to provide music for their Christmas and Remembrance

 As film extras, the band played and appeared with Bob Hoskins and James Fox in the BBC two-part